Why Life Insurance Could Be the Right Choice for You — Now

 Don’t worry — this doesn’t have to be complicated.

-You can determine your life insurance needs by using the Life Insurance Calculator on the CPG website.
+You can determine your life insurance needs by using a life insurance calculator.
 Once you have a good sense of how much coverage you’ll want, you can begin to determine which type of policy would best meet your needs.
 Some policies allow you to cover temporary needs and are in place for a set time frame, while other policies can be in place for your lifetime.
 You can find policies with flexible premiums, investment opportunities, cash value accumulation, and/or a combination of the above.

 You can find information about different life insurance products and providers on the National Association of Insurance Commissioners website.
 Before you buy, you may want to check with your state insurance commissioner that the agent and company are in good standing.
 Also, check with your employer to see if they provide you with any coverage.